kocaslam/OVAMO_CUHK/README.md

 # OVAMO_CUHK
+Online tutorial for structure-property relationship investigation using random forest analysis.

-Software development for the OVAMO system for anaerobic microbial culture using 96 well plate: an online tutorial with raw data, examples and codes.
+The tutorial adopted the OVAMO system for anaerobic microbial culture using 96 well plate, with raw data, examples and codes provided.

 As for query and bug report, please contact: cufns_kocas@link.cuhk.edu.hk or kocaslam@gmail.com